Stuycs-K/finalprojectapcs-5-zheng-brian-wang-jerry/DEVLOG-Jerry.md

 ### 2025-06-05 -  Started on new grayRows-based gamemode.
 Started and finished new gamemode, where eveything works except shifting down after grayRows get removed. ~1.5 hours

-### 2025-06-03 -  Started second gamemode and documentation
+### 2025-06-06 -  Started second gamemode and documentation
 Wrote a "Fast Rotate" gamemode and started on READMe documentation. ~1.5 hours

+### 2025-06-08 -  Finished third gamemode and documentation
+Wrote the" "Inverse Movement" gamemode, as well as finished READMe documentation for our project. ~2 hours